January 2026

 AFTER SCHOOL SPECIALS

 Join us after school for something special.
-It might be Virtual Reality Headset, perler beads, collage, or some other fun activity.
+We have fun activities such as Virtual Reality Headsets and Switch gaming planned this month.
 Drop in program for kids, tweens, and teens over by the Information Desk.

 TEEN VOLUNTEER CLUB